Paciente8159/uCNC-modules/M80-M81/README.md

 ## About M80-M81 for µCNC

 This module adds custom M80-M81 code to the µCNC parser.
-This similar to Marlin M80-M81 and allows to turn on and off any generic digital pin, PWM or servo pin of the µCNC.
+This similar to Marlin M80-M81 and allows to turn on and off a pin controling the PSU.

 ## Adding M80-M81 to µCNC